Lraviv/frontend-reading-app/frontend-reading-app/README.md

+# Documenting Media Frontend APP
+for personal documentation of books, movies, and tv-series

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.